Chapter 13. Collation

 databases and tell you what the xml:ids are.

-If your edition portfolio does not already contain a collation file in the app folder, create your own file from the LEMDO template called collation_template.
+If your edition directory does not already contain a collation file in the app folder, create your own file from the LEMDO template called collation_template.
 See

 Use LEMDO’s Oxygen Templatesfor instructions on how to create a new file using one of the LEMDO templates.
 The template contains instructions that complement the documentation on this page.
 You may also ask the LEMDO Team to make a collation file for you.